huixie90/huixie90.github.io/_posts/2021-2-1-Cutomisation-Point.md

 ```

 This looks like that it is working.
-But unfortunetely, it isn't.
+But unfortunately, it isn't.
 Because `Foo` is actually not in `user` namespace, but in `std` namespace. `my_cp(const Foo&)` won't be found by ADL as its namespace is not the same as the argument's namespace.
 So what can the user do?
 Add `my_cp` in `std` namespace?
 That is an undefined behaviour.
 So with ADL there is no way to do this.

 ## `boost::hana` Way

 `boost::hana` uses template specialisation throughout its code base.
-In addition to template specialisation, it uses tag-dispatch as another layer of indirection to allow dispatching multiple unrelated types into the same category, and then only provide the speicialisation for that category.
-To simplify how template speicialisation is used, tag-dispatch layer is removed in this example.
+In addition to template specialisation, it uses tag-dispatch as another layer of indirection to allow dispatching multiple unrelated types into the same category, and then only provide the specialisation for that category.
+To simplify how template specialisation is used, tag-dispatch layer is removed in this example.

 Let's look at the algorithm header `my_algo.hpp` first.